By Mike Kocsis | 7 minutes read | Last updated: January 19, 2025 Categories: Medication Testosterone TRT

 - Allergic reaction

 Many of these symptoms are conditions that would be treated easily with medical care, but it’s still important that you are aware of the possible side effects of this sort of treatment.
-Generally speaking you should not have any symptoms once you have learned how to inject your testosterone correctly, this is something we will teach you and show you the best injection sites.
+If you feel any shortness of breath, chest tightness, or dizziness after injecting, you must contact a nurse immediately.

 Conclusion